dickiegog/PP2-2/README.md

 ### Responsiveness Testing

-The game is fully responsive on multiple screen sizes, we shift the layout to display verically for better UX:
+The game is fully responsive on multiple screen sizes, we shift the layout to display vertically for better UX:

 - Desktop:
   ![Responsive Desktop](assets/images/Responsive-desktop.png)